aditya-uw/fundamentals/boat_tutorials/primers/local_create_env.md

-## Creating a conda environment for running tutorials
+# Install conda and create an environment

 :::{note}
 Following the above setup instructions, Git Bash for Windows and Terminal for macOS & Linux will now work similarly with functionalities such as `conda`/`mamba`, `git`, `cd`, and `ls`.
 These programs will be referred to simply as "terminal" and the following instructions will be presented as applicable for an OS.